 • Split: 1d6+5 slashing + 1d6 fire.
 Range 8–17, mean 12.
 Same dice rolled, just one of them is fire instead of slashing.

-Vs an unresisted target the two profiles produce essentially identical kill probabilities — same mean, similar shape.
+Vs an unresisted target the two profiles produce near-identical kill probabilities — same mean, similar shape.
 The interesting case is when the target resists one of the types.

 Worked example: how the mean shifts under resistance